 - Other dApps slowed or became temporarily unusable

-- Average transaction confirmation time stretched from seconds to hours for users paying standard gas
+- Average confirmation time stretched from seconds to hours for standard-gas transactions

-The congestion event made global headlines (“Digital cats are clogging the Ethereum network”) and became a defining moment in demonstrating Ethereum’s scalability limitations.
+The congestion event made global headlines and became the defining demonstration of Ethereum’s scalability limitations.
 It directly accelerated research into Layer 2 solutions and sharding.

 ERC-721 and Its Legacy

 CryptoKitties was built on a custom smart contract that predated the ERC-721 standard.
-Dieter Shirley, the lead developer at Axiom Zen, drafted a proposal for a standardized non-fungible token interface — which became ERC-721, finalized in January 2018.
+Lead developer Dieter Shirley drafted a proposal for a standardized non-fungible token interface — which became ERC-721, finalized January 2018.
 The standard formalized:

 - Unique token IDs